You can use this checklist to ensure that you complete all of the necessary steps to InnerSource your project.

 README.mdcontains links to the other InnerSource documents in the repository for easy navigation.

-- The repository has the trimble-innersource label.
+- The repository has the trimble-innersource label for Bitbucket or the trimble-innersource topic in GitHub.

 - The repository has open read permissions for everyone.